SansGuidon/bookmarks/README.md

 * [Zulip](https://zulipchat.com/integrations/) - all native integrations for Zulip
 * [operable/cog](https://github.com/operable/cog/) - Bringing the power of the command line to chat : Via [Choosing a Chatbot:From Hubot to Yetibot, What You Need to Know](https://victorops.com/blog/choose-chatbotfrom-hubot-yetibot-need-know)
 > Cog is engineered to be more of a framework that addresses a number of concerns many teams have, such as security.
 With built-in access control and audit logging functionality, Cog allows teams to collaborate on sensitive tasks with higher confidence.
 Taking inspiration from the command-line interface, Cog has a “pipe” operator that allows users to run a command and use that output as the input for another command in a process.
+* [Internet Relay Chat](https://netsplit.de/channels/) - Search chat rooms (IRC channels) within the Internet Relay Chat and get informed about their users and topics!

 > Misc
 * [XKCD](https://xkcd.com/1810/) - xKCD about chat systems